SherG/tester1/site/content/post/fit-after-fifty-5-fitness-myths-debunked.md

 ### Why is Resistance Training So Important?

 When you engage in resistance training, the muscles you are exercising, along with the connective tissue and bones that affect movement, are challenged.

+> Resistance training has the power to force most of a person’s weight loss to come from fat, not muscle.

 When this happens, the muscles send a message to the brain, letting it know that continued locomotion is threatened.